AdobeDocs/adobe-io-runtime/src/pages/guides/reference/configuringproxy.md

 1. Setting up an Azure Front Door
 2. Configuring a CDN in front of Runtime
 3. Using Mutual TLS (mTLS) between I/O Runtime actions and an external service

+# Examples of Mutual TLS (mTLS)

+The following are examples of how to configure and run Mututal TLS (mTLS) code